-We do this through the creation of an environment which supports rather than hinders those needs.
+We do this through the creation of an environment which supports their developing needs.

-It's not always easy, the toddler years can be very testing as your child is driven, by their strong desire for independence, to do things by themselves at their own pace, a pace which is not always practical or convenient!
+Children are driven by their strong desire for independence to do things for themselves, by themselves and at their own pace, a pace which is not always practical or convenient!

 Supporting the development of independence:

-What we can do is support the child’s innate drive for independence though an ordered play-area and through organised age-appropriate tools and toys.
+What we can do is support the child’s innate drive for independence through an ordered play-area and through organised age-appropriate tools and toys.

-If the child is (for example) driven to do some drawing and knows where to find the crayons (which they’ve been taught how to use) and the paper, and they have a place to work, they are freed from dependence on the adult and can do this even when adults are busy with other tasks.
+they are freed from dependence on an adult and can do this themselves even when adults are busy with other tasks.

-When a child is overwhelmed by clutter and frustrated in their quest is it any wonder they can become cranky?
+When a child is overwhelmed by clutter, can’t find what they need and are frustrated in their quest is it any wonder they can become cranky?